-Administrative Office of the US Courts--The AO maintains data on the activity of the lower federal courts.
+Administrative Office of the US Courts--The AO maintains data on the activity of District and Appeals courts in terms of caseloads covering civil matters, criminal matters, bankruptcies, and other areas.
 Coverage is generally from 1988-present, but extends further back in some cases.
 These data are available here in .pdf format.

 Congressional Quarterly Supreme Court Collection--The CQ Supreme Court Collection is part of the CQ Electronic Library in Databases at Emory.
 It contains a variety of data on the United States Supreme Court regarding opinion activity, decision dynamics, nominations and justice ideology, among other topics.

 Court Statistics Project (CSP)--The CSP (hosted by the National Center for State Courts) collects data on the work of state trial and appellate courts.
 The CSP produces various statistical resources on caseloads of state courts, including breakdowns by categories of cases (e.g. civil cases, felonies).
 More detailed data files from the CSP are accessible from the NACJD's State Court Statistics Series.